deSelector/hackathon/README.md

 ### Goal

-Assemble basic data-delivery portal by merging real-time market data feed (Pyth + Solana) with static research (CoinGecko) and augment it with randomly generated super high-frequenecy feed to simulate a typical depth of book (DOB) and a Time and Sales windows.
+Assemble basic data-delivery portal by merging real-time market data subscription (Pyth + Solana) with static research (CoinGecko) and augmented with randomly generated super high-frequenecy feed to simulate a Depth of Book and Time and Sales windows.

 ### Technology